-- support and develop manufacturing processes to meet quality standards
+- supporting and developing manufacturing processes to meet quality standards

-- ensure work areas are maintained and kept clean
+- making sure work areas and equipment are maintained and kept clean

 - ordering materials and equipment

-Orthotic Support Workers are also expected to keep up to date with the latest manufacturing techniques and technologies, such as computer-aided design (CAD), and computer-aided modeling (CAM).
+You’ll also be expected to keep up to date with the latest manufacturing techniques and technologies.